KAM-CHUN-KIT/NavigationController/README.md

 # NavigationController

-A customizable navigation bar library with dynamic colors and alphas for Swift.
+It's not easy to do fancy effect to the navigation bar on iOS.
+KNavigationController library will provide you a customizable UINavigationController with dynamic colors and alphas for Swift.

 ## Preview
 <img src="Screenshot/ezgif-4-5f6158efdb50.gif" width=350/>